MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 * Declarative **("D")**: Install the driver using only declarative INF directives and do not include any co-installers, RegisterDlls, etc.
 * Componentized **("C")**: Edition-specific, OEM-specific and optional customizations to the driver are separate from the base driver package, so that the base driver, which provides only core device functionality, can be targeted, flighted and serviced independently from the customizations.
-* Hardware Support Apps **("H")**: Any user interface (UI) component associated with a universal driver must be packaged as a Hardware Support App (HSA) or preinstalled on the OEM device.
+* Hardware Support Apps **("H")**: Any user interface (UI) component associated with a universal driver must be packaged as a Hardware Support App (HSA) or preinstalled on the OEM system.
 An HSA is an optional device-specific app that is paired with a driver.
 The application can be a [Universal Windows Platform (UWP)](https://docs.microsoft.com/windows/uwp/get-started/universal-application-platform-guide) or a [Desktop Bridge](https://docs.microsoft.com/windows/uwp/porting/desktop-to-uwp-root) app.
 You must distribute and update an HSA through the Microsoft Store.
 For details, see [Hardware Support App (HSA): Steps for Driver Developers](../devapps/hardware-support-app--hsa--steps-for-driver-developers.md) and [Hardware Support App (HSA): Steps for App Developers](../devapps/hardware-support-app--hsa--steps-for-app-developers.md).
 * Universal API compliance **("U")**: Binaries in the universal driver package only call APIs and DDIs that are included in UWP-based editions of Windows 10.
 These DDIs are marked as **Universal** on the corresponding documentation reference pages.
 INF files use only universal INF syntax.

 In the documentation, we use the acronym **DCHU** to refer to the above principles.